Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 | Bins | Usually some bins | Take rubbish with you if bins are full |

-Do not release grey water at rest areas unless a sign specifically permits it.
+Do not release grey water at roadside rest areas unless a sign specifically permits it.
 And never empty a cassette toilet anywhere except an authorised dump point.
-This is one of the quickest ways free camps get restricted.
+This is one of the fastest ways good free stops become restricted.

-For travellers comparing other inland stopovers, you may also want to read our guides to Boggabilla Rest Area, Mungle Creek Rest Area, Deepwater Rest Area, Woolabrar Rest Area and Jennings Rest Area.
+For travellers comparing other inland overnight stops, you may also want to read our guides to Boggabilla Rest Area, Mungle Creek Rest Area, Deepwater Rest Area, Woolabrar Rest Area and Jennings Rest Area.

 6. Nearby public Wi-Fi and phone signal